-As competition for talent increases, it is increasingly important for international organizations to build recruitment strategies that are consistent across the globe.
+Global recruitment strategies are now more important than ever.
+As competition for talent increases, it is increasingly important for international organizations to create a recruiting strategic plan that is consistent across the globe.
 One factor driving this shift is falling unemployment around the world.
 The U.S., China, Japan, Britain and Canada all have unemployment rates at or below 6 percent—with the U.S., China and Japan at or below 4 percent.
 This makes it difficult to find and attract top talent in these economies.

 Leaders are concerned about the growing competition for talent.
 According to PwC’s 21st CEO Survey, which collects data from leaders around the world, 80 percent of CEOs say they’re worried about finding talent with necessary skills.
 Additionally, 54 percent say they plan to increase the headcount at their organization over the next year and 57 percent believe global growth will improve over the next year.